 Typically, gross income defines the total earnings of a business entity before expenses like taxes and deductions are accounted for.
 On the other hand, net income is the earnings one generates after expenses like taxes and deductions have been subtracted from total income.

-Net income of a firm helps to project a robust financial image and enhances its market valuation significantly.
+The net income of a firm helps to project a robust financial image and enhances its market valuation significantly.
 This is why business entities must make it a point to devise measures to increase their net income and also look for ways to boost their operating income sustainably.